What's the story with Cathy Sirvatka

 It was difficult to get new clients.
 I took on anything that came my way - even print jobs (OMGosh!).
 I was blessed that I had a husband who had a great job with pay and benefits to match.
 But still, I wanted to be successful.

-I joined a local networking group and acquired lots of new clients that stuck with me for recurring projects.
+I joined a local networking group and acquired new clients many of whom stuck with me for recurring projects.
 It was great but seriously the way I ran my business was anything but successful.
 I was busy all the time and making very little money.
 The clients were happy but I was not.

 Ups and Downs

 I did have the opportunity to teach web design at a community college for several years as I continued to work for myself.
-This was a great experience because if you've ever taught, you know that as you teach you also learn.
+This was a great experience because as you teach you also learn.
 But then departments merged and my position was ended.

 I really dug into my networking group as well as pressing the flesh (shaking hands and meeting people) with a lot of folks at other networking events.